raspi0124/Japanese-font-for-TinyMCE/readme.txt

-Version 4.19: Fixed bug: Gutenberg option cannnot be edited Version 4.20: Implemented default font function Version 4.21: Made notice permanantly-dissmissable
+Version 4.19: Fixed bug: Gutenberg option cannnot be edited Version 4.20: Implemented default font function Version 4.21: Made notice permanantly-dissmissable Version 4.22: Fixed Bug: Failing to correctly display the fonts on Gutenberg (Thanks to @tomoko_misaki for reporting this bug), and fixed font-loading source for Gutenberg to jsDelivr, from RawGit.